Personal Branding During a Pandemic

 2. Now you’re ready to network.

-Feldmann suggests joining groups on LinkedIn, as an example, that are related to your field of expertise.
-This will help you to make new connections and keep you updated with the latest trends or companies that are hiring.
+Feldmann suggests joining LinkedIn groups related to your field.
+This helps you make new connections and stay informed about industry trends and companies that are hiring.

 You can also participate in online events and webinars.
-Companies more and more are taking advantage of platforms like ZOOM to connect more with their clients in place of live in-person events.
+More companies are using platforms like Zoom to connect with clients and candidates in place of in‑person events.

 3. Make sure you highlight your soft skills.